 - you keep evidence that the goods have left the UK and returned

-- you keep a register of temporary movements to other EU countries
+- you keep a register of temporary movements to EU countries

-Installing or assembling goods in another EU country
+Installing or assembling goods in an EU country

 You might have a contract to supply goods that you’ve got to install or assemble on site.
 When this happens, your supply takes place in the country where you install or assemble the items.
 You might have to register for VAT in that country.
 Some EU countries have a simplified system for this but you’ll need to check with the VAT office in that country.

-Send goods to another EU country for repair or processing
+Send goods to an EU country for repair or processing

 You’ll also have to: